eneedham/refugee_resettlement/README.md

 #### Project Selection Recommendations
 * Try to actually start working as early in the semester as possible
 * Talk to other people in your class, in your program, in life in general - the best ideas are usually things that are relevant to others.
-And projects that are relevant to others get the most hype and make the best impression to prospective employers (in my opinion).
+And projects that are relevant to others are likely to get the most hype and make the best impression to prospective employers.
 * Choose something you are personally interested in and that you have the ability to wrap your head around.
 Choosing a project that requires an intense amount of subject-matter research before even beginning the project mgiht not be the best idea.
 * Think about how you can use this project to promote yourself - will it display valuable skills and expertise, is it something that prospective employers will be interested in?